 Protein-Keep a whole chicken, chicken thighs, pork, beef, fish, whatever you like.
 Buy when it is on sale, throw it in the freezer.
 You don't have to break the bank, but in the event you haven't meal-planned, always good to have some meat in your kitchen.

 Rice-Grab a bulk bag of plain BROWN rice.
 I usually go with the best price per ounce.
 Sometimes this is brand name, sometimes is the store brand.
 I do not use quick cook varieties, they have a tendency to get gummy.
 Also, I rarely use white rice.
 I like brown and I like wild.
-Try our Pineapple Pepper Rice or Zucchini Wild Rice.
-Yum.
+Try our Pineapple Pepper Rice.

 Rosemary-I usually have this fresh, but in the winter, I keep a small container on hand.